LuckyJimJD/EmploymentLaw/_pages/syllabus.md

 # Description

 This course surveys federal and state laws governing employment.
-Topics to be covered include establishing an employment relationship; recruitment & hiring; supervisory control and employee autonomy; confidentiality & competition; wages & hours; workplace safety & health; termination of employment; and arbitration of employment disputes.
+Topics to be covered include establishing an employment relationship; recruitment & hiring; supervisory control and employee autonomy; confidentiality & competition; wages & hours; employee health & workplace injuries; termination of employment; and arbitration of employment disputes.
 Some of the issues touched on in this course are covered in further depth in other courses, such as Employment Discrimination and Labor Law.

 After completing the course, you should be able to recognize and diagnose legal issues arising in the employment context, analyze those issues under the applicable law, and help clients avoid legal problems or pursue remedies when they arise.
 Simulation problems, including in-class discussion and take-home research and writing assignments, provide an opportunity to develop practical skills for representing clients in employment matters.